-And should not we who have received such a depth of love and forgiveness from our Saviour, not show forth His love to others.
-Love as I have loved was the command that Christ gave to the Church and our love for one another should reflect the pure love that Christ demonstrated toward us, in that while we were yet sinners Christ died for us.
+Should not we who have received such a depth of love and forgiveness from our precious Saviour, not show forth His love to others?
+"Love one another as I have loved you," was the command Christ gave to the Church.
+Should not our love for one another reflect that pure, selfless love that the Lord Jesus demonstrated toward us, in that while we were yet sinners Christ died for us?

 Such love does not wink at sin, nor does it translate imperfections into destructive criticism, but is gracious toward the faults of others and patient with their defects.
 Such love applauds the good qualities they find in others while speaking the truth in love.
 They encourage others in their Christian walk.
 They forgive past offenses.
 They understand their foibles and are wisely insensible of their errors.

 Peter knew that God is love.
 He understood that he who dwells in love dwells in God, and God in him.
 No surprise that Peter exhorts us, "above all, keep fervent in your love for one another, for love covers a multitude of sins."
 When the love of God through Christ, abounds in our hearts, then the offenses of others, together with our own sins, are covered in Christlike forgiveness.
 A God-given, unconditional forgiveness.

 As far as the east is from the west, is the distance that our Heavenly Father in His grace, has removed our transgressions from us.
 Surely we should cover the sins of those who sin against us and be grateful that our own, innumerable sins are also covered in Christ's forgiveness?